wdporter/i-am-that-vuepress/85-i-am-the-foundation-of-all-experience/readme.md

 **M:**&ensp;Don’t feel lost.
 I only say that to find the immutable and blissful you must give up your hold on the mutable and painful.
 You are concerned with your own happiness and I am telling you that there is no such thing.
-Happiness is never your own; it is where the ‘I’ is not.
+Happiness is never your own; it is where the “I” is not.
 I do not say it is beyond your reach; you have only to reach out beyond yourself and you will find it.

-**Q:**&ensp;If I have to go beyond myself, why did I get the ‘I am’ idea in the first instance?
+**Q:**&ensp;If I have to go beyond myself, why did I get the “I Am” idea in the first instance?

 **M:**&ensp;The mind needs a centre to draw a circle.
-The circle may grow bigger and with every increase there will be a change in the sense ‘I am’.
+The circle may grow bigger and with every increase there will be a change in the sense “I Am”.
 A man who has taken himself in hand, a <span data-tippy-content="One who practices <em>yoga</em>.">yogi</span>, will draw a spiral, yet the centre will remain, however vast the spiral.
 A day comes when the entire enterprise is seen as false and is given up.
 The central point is no more and the universe becomes the centre.